This information will teach you how to do pelvic floor muscle (Kegel) exercises.

 How do I identify my pelvic floor muscles?

-- Imagine your bladder is full and there is no bathroom.
-The muscle you tighten to prevent leakage is your pelvic floor muscle.
+- Imagine your bladder is full and there’s no bathroom.
+The muscle you tighten to prevent urine from leaking is your pelvic floor muscle.

 - When you pass your first stream of urine in the morning, stop and start the stream.
-The muscle you are using to stop and start it is your pelvic floor muscle.
+The muscle you’re using is your pelvic floor muscle.
 Only do this in the morning; starting and stopping your urine stream every time you urinate can be harmful.

-- Do not use your stomach, leg, or buttock muscles when doing this exercise.
-Exercising these muscles will not help you regain urinary control.
+- Don’t use your stomach, leg, or buttock muscles when doing this exercise.
+Exercising these muscles won’t help you regain urinary control.

 - Your pelvic floor muscles may get tired during this exercise.
-If this happens, stop, then resume the exercises later.
+If this happens, stop and resume the exercises later.

 When should I do Kegel exercises?

-To avoid your urine from leaking, tighten your pelvic floor muscles:
+To keep your urine from leaking, tighten your pelvic floor muscles:

 - Before you walk